Indavelopers/gcp-training-projects/README.md

     1. As we're creating a GCP folder and multiple projects, Pulumi config `gcp:project` is not used, as it, so can be setup as any valid GCP project ID
 1. Include IaC for creating template GCP resources in `STACK_NAME_infra.py`, along Pulumi exports
 1. Create resources with Pulumi CLI: `pulumi up`
+    1. If you got an error, sometimes it needs to be run multiple times, as (for now) some resources depends on others, so they need to be created first

 ## Multiple projects, courses or exercises